kmurf1999/rust_poker/README.md

 ## Equity Calculator

-- Runs a multithreaded monte-carlo simulation to calculate range vs range equities
-- Supports up to 6 players
+Calculates the range vs range equities for up to 6 different ranges specified by equilab-like range strings.

 ### Usage